 Top 10 Roger Glover Songs

-In keeping, our list of the Top 10 Roger Glover songs delves deeply into both bands, spanning a period from the early-70s through Deep Purple’s current release, ‘Now What?!‘
+Our list of the Top 10 Roger Glover songs delves deeply into both bands, spanning a period from the early-70s through Deep Purple’s most recent release, ‘Now What?!‘

 ‘Lost in Hollywood’